tonybnya/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 src does not need to be null-terminated if it contains n or more bytes Return a pointer to the resulting string dest
 FYI: The standard library provides a similar function: strncat.
 Run man strncat to learn more.

+2. strncpy
+Write a function that copies a string.

+Prototype: char *_strncpy(char *dest, char *src, int n);
+Your function should work exactly like strncpy
+FYI: The standard library provides a similar function: strncpy.
+Run man strncpy to learn more.